accetto/ubuntu-vnc-xfce-firefox/README.md

 - popular text editor [vim][vim]

 The images are regularly maintained and rebuilt.
 The history of notable changes is documented in [CHANGELOG][this-changelog].

-*Remark:* Resources for building images with configurable Firefox, previously contained in the common base repository [ubuntu-vnc-xfce][accetto-github-ubuntu-vnc-xfce], have been moved to the separate repository [ubuntu-vnc-xfce-firefox-plus][accetto-github-ubuntu-vnc-xfce-firefox-plus].
-Resources for building base images are in the repository [accetto/ubuntu-vnc-xfce][accetto-github-ubuntu-vnc-xfce].

 ## Image set